robloo/SymbolIconManager/ReadMe.md

 # Symbol Icon Manager

 The Symbol Icon Manager is an application written to facilitate working with Microsoft's various symbol icon fonts.
-It's most widely-useful tool is a font builder that allows mapping glyphs from a source icon set into a destination icon set (by Unicode point).
+Its most widely-useful tool is a font builder that allows mapping glyphs from a source icon set into a destination icon set (by Unicode point).
 In practice this means it is possible to build a free and open source variant of Microsoft's proprietary fonts (*Segoe MDL2 Assets* and *Segoe Fluent Icons*) that can be used as a drop-in replacement for apps that need it cross-platform.
 Using Microsoft's fonts in cross-platform projects directly is not possible due to licensing.

 In other words, the primary purpose of this tool is to build alternatives for Microsoft's symbol icon fonts for both the Avalonia and Uno Platform cross-platform UI frameworks.
+Usage outside of this purpose is limited and there are only a handful of developers that will need this functionality.

 <p align="center">
   <img src="https://github.com/robloo/SymbolIconManager/raw/main/Docs/Images/IconMappingView.png" height="500px">
 </p>

+**Origin**

+This application was originally an internal tool written to migrate a C#/UWP codebase from *Segoe MDL2 Assets* to the cross-platform *Fluent UI System Icons*.
+Before a *Segoe Fluent Icons* cross-platform alternative was available (from this project), the new icons were needed to match the latest Fluent design system.
+The internal tooling (icon re-mapping) made it much easier to migrate and supported automatic switching between *Fluent UI System* glyph sizes and variants.

+From there it wasn't much of a stretch to add the remainder of the tooling -- including the font builder.
+The design and architecture of such an application was already conceived.
+Additionally, symbol icons are something that have historically locked developers to a given platform.
+Removing this lock helps others writing cross-platform applications using, for example, Avalonia or the Uno Platform.
+This is in the same spirit as Microsoft's open-source *Fluent UI System Icons*.

 **Scope**